 - a mutual fund in enforcement proceedings brought by all 50 states in conjunction with proceedings brought by the Financial Industry Regulatory Authority, Inc., which was coordinated by state attorneys general and administered by the insurance and/or securities commissions of each of the states

-- an investment fund regarding its options during an Oregon Attorney General investigation into its affiliate regarding lack of institutional controls and maintenance of trust funds
+- an investment fund regarding its options activities in an Oregon Attorney General investigation into its affiliate regarding lack of institutional controls and maintenance of trust funds

-- a healthcare company in defense against civil Racketeer Influenced and Corrupt Organizations (RICO) Act, conspiracy and antitrust claims in multiple parallel proceedings from federal investigators and a state attorney general
+- a healthcare company in a matter involving civil Racketeer Influenced and Corrupt Organizations (RICO) Act, conspiracy and antitrust claims in multiple parallel proceedings from federal investigators and a state attorney general

 - companies in False Claims Act investigations and responding to criminal investigative demands before the Texas and Virginia attorneys general

 - a national retail company in a Texas Attorney General investigation